MicrosoftDocs/Contribute/Contribute/how-to-write-links.md

 [Managed Disks](../../linux/overview.md#managed-disks)
 ```

 You can also copy the bookmark link from the URL.
-To find the URL, hover your mouse over the heading line on Microsoft Docs.
+To find the URL, hover your mouse over the heading line on Microsoft Learn.
 You should see a link icon appear:

 ![Link icon in article heading](media/how-to-write-links/bookmark-link.png)